 Mark Shoemaker joined the firm in 1981.
-He has led health-care, commercial, transportation and research projects.
+He has led the design of commercial, health-care, transportation, and research projects.

 Mr. Shoemaker was the design principal-in-charge for Salesforce Transit Center, a 1.5 million-square-foot multi-modal transportation center for San Francisco that will be the first new high-speed rail station in the United States.
 He has also led design teams for three airport projects: the new Louis Armstrong International Airport project in New Orleans; the new terminal for Winnipeg James Armstrong Richardson Airport, the first free-standing airport building in Canada to be LEED certified; and North Terminal at Reagan National Airport in Washington, D.C., which has won numerous design awards.